OWASP/QRLJacking/QRLJacker/README.md

 # QRLJacker - QRLJacking Exploitation Framework
-### A customizable framework to demonstrate "QRLJacking Attack Vector" and to show how easy it is to hijack services that rely on QR Code Authentication!
+### A highly customizable framework to demonstrate "[QRLJacking Attack Vector](https://github.com/OWASP/QRLJacking)" mainly to show how it easy to hijack services that rely on QR Code Authentication!

 ## Screenshot
 ![alt img](Screenshots/Screenshot1.png)